-The results from last week’s Danish elections were in some ways emblematic of a European trend: Parties that clearly appealed to the “winners” and “losers” of globalization won while almost all the others lost.
+The results from last week’s Danish elections were in some ways emblematic of a European trend: parties that clearly appealed to the “winners” and “losers” of globalization won while almost all the others lost.

 For months, polls had shown the Social Democrats bleeding support to the far left as well as the nationalist Danish People’s Party.
-A well-run campaign staved off defeat but only because Thorning-Schmidt effectively cannibalized her coalition partners.
+A well-run campaign staved off defeat, but only because Thorning-Schmidt effectively cannibalized her coalition partners.
 Both the Radikale Venstre and the far-left Socialists — who left the government a year early — lost more than half their seats each.

-A victory for the losers
+Victory for the losers

 If supporters of the cosmopolitan three live and breathe globalization, voters for the Danish People’s Party are the ones who feel they are losing out as a result of it.

 Their party gained too.
 It went up from 22 to 37 seats, beating the liberals — the leaders of the right-wing bloc — into third place.

 The People’s Party, seen in the past as “far right” and xenophobic, has both become more moderate and managed to shift the center ground in Danish politics to the right, making itself more electable in the process.

 Its positions defy ideological consistency.
 The nationalists advocate a restrictive immigration regime and strong law-and-order policies traditionally associated with the right, but also an expansive welfare state traditionally supported by the left.
 It is this combination that appeals to many blue-collar voters.